 The first thing I thought when I unpacked Molekule Air was, “Wow, that feels good.”
 Molekule had overshadowed me with the quality of the packaging and the aluminum casing, and the first impression this model left on me was incredible.

 The silver aluminum casing occupies almost the entire surface of the device.
 On the top are the touch panel and the air outlets, which are plastic.
-The designers at Molekule have thought about every detail, so the carrying handle is a natural leather handle, aesthetically integrated into the design.
+The designers at Molekule have thought about every detail, so the carrying handle is a vegan leather handle, aesthetically integrated into the design.
 Although it makes carrying the device much easier, remember that this is a very heavy air purifier.

 If I had to comment on the design in one sentence, I would say that the build quality is excellent; it radiates a premium feel.
 After testing the Molekule Air in my living room for a while, I have often had guests come up to me and ask what it is.
 No one believed that one air purifier could be so elegant and superb.
 Honestly, at first, it reminded me a little of a large speaker.